Feel the Experience

-For headsets connected to a PC via a cable, the problem is exasipated because the user is unable to turn around physically because they get tangled up.
+For headsets connected to a PC via a cable, the problem is exacerbated because the user is unable to turn due to cables getting tangled.
 This means the tried and tested game controls of the past do not work for VR.

 Roto solves this important circular problem with it's integrated Cable Magazines, allowing users to turn around freely, thus solving motion sickness, without the VR illusion being broken and without needing to understand complex controls (such as teleportation).

 John Carmack, Oculus CTO, explains why physically turning in the real world is so important in Virtual Reality.